openmc-dev/openmc/docs/source/usersguide/mgxs_library.rst

     with the inner-dimension being groups, intermediate-dimension being azimuthal angles and outer-dimension being the polar angles.

-    *Default*: None, this must be provided if the material is fissionable.
+    *Default*: None, this is required only if ``fission`` tallies are requested and the material is fissionable.

   :k_fission:
     This element requires the group-wise kappa-fission cross section ordered by